Pinedo-cell/SectaFinalProjectPacman/README.md

 # Second attempt to Reinforcement learning:
 We tried to train the algorithm but we found some mistakes and errors during our training.

-Second attempt has 4 different algorithms, the first one has reach almost 1.600.000 steps training and we found that it was bugged.
+Second attempt has 4 different algorithms:

+The first one has reach almost 1.600.000 steps training and we found that it was bugged.

 The second one was a fixed algorithm with the same bases as the previous one, but with less batch size and less steps.